aghosal89/FSI_NHANES_Application/README.md

     Description:

             This is a function to compute the p-dimensional cartesian coordinates from the given polar coordinates in (p-1) dimension and radius r.
 Computes for p=2,3,4,5.
-This performs the reverse operation of the 'cart2polar' function above.
+This performs the inverse operation of the 'cart2polar' function above.

     Inputs: